The Facts and Figures of Aircraft Depreciation

 Bonus depreciation on new & used assets

-One of the biggest benefits of bonus depreciation is that it delivers a long-term stimulus to the aviation industries.
+One of the biggest benefits of bonus depreciation is that it delivers a long-term stimulus to the aviation industry.
 This is especially important because the aviation industry is responsible for high-skill and high-paying jobs for approximately 1.1 million Americans and generates roughly $220 billion in economic activity.

 Initially, bonus depreciation only applied to new aircraft.
 It was put in place to help manufacturers make more sales and strengthen the market.
 In 2017, Congress extended the rules of bonus depreciation to used aircraft as well.